 The best social listening tools

 No longer just a soapbox for shouting out your opinions.
 Way beyond a mere advertising billboard.
-Social media plays a pivotal role in marketing and product development.
+Social media plays a pivotal role in marketing, customer support, and product development.
 The key to exploiting it?
-Listening to your audience.
+Listening.
 To do that effectively?
-Social listening tools.
-Here’s my pick of the best on the market...
+You need the best social listening tools.
+Here’s my pick of awesomeness...